bong33kr63-ux/england-lte-5g-signal-prediction/DATA.md

 | `07_analyse_final_models.ipynb` | `dataset25_final.csv` |
 | `08_run_advanced_experiments.ipynb` | `dataset25_final.csv` |

-These four notebooks can be run without the original Ofcom or OpenCellID files.
+These four notebooks can be evaluated without the original Ofcom or OpenCellID files after their input paths have been updated to the location of the supplied processed datasets.

 ## Complete data-construction workflow